slott56/Stingray-Reader/source/cobol.rst

 In the case of repeating elements,  the repeating collection of elements creates a tuple-of-tuples structure which we can index.

-This gives us two ways to provide an OCCURS index values.
-The first is to associate the index with the :py:class:`schema.Attribute`, as follows.
+This gives us two possible ways to provide an OCCURS index values.
+The first possibility is to associate the index with the :py:class:`schema.Attribute`.

-While the following is weird, it parallels COBOL usage of indexing and element naming.
-The idea is to provide the lowest level of name and all the indexes above it in one construct.

 ..  parsed-literal::